^

 • excretory (infusion) urography or MSCT;

-• cystoscopy, morphometry of urethral mouths, profilometry of vesicoureteral anastomosis (according to indications).
+• cystoscopy, morphometry of the urethral orifices, profilometry of the vesicoureteral junction (as indicated).

 • radioisotope renography;